 Nice time of day, 6 am.
 There was a turkey somewhere in the woods gobbling like a mad man.Posted by Suzy Boudreau Allman on Wednesday, 10 May 2017

+If you are an outdoorsy person and wondering what to do in Tarrytown, make your way to Tarrytown Lakes Park.
 For a dose of outdoor adventure, look no further than this 72-acre (29 hectare) preserve, which contains two beautiful lakes, lovely walking and biking trails, great bird-watching opportunities, excellent canoeing options and, during the winter, cross-country skiing and ice skating.

 Located just 35 miles north of New York, picturesque Tarrytown Lakes Park is beautifully maintained by the authorities and has a very active picnic and fishing scene.